 Sympatric with our focal Lepilemur species, Lepilemur wrightae

-Vulnerable conservation status, meaning their population is stable but at risk
+Vulnerable species, meaning their population is stable but at risk

 Representative of north-western Avahi